-Anyone who gets it wrong as many times as Mrs May - including seriously diminishing our police force (when she was Home Sec), misjudging the outcome of her own 'called' general election, failing to rally her party in the Brexit fiasco and refusing us a second referendum on the grounds that we had no idea of the huge implications of leaving Europe and how badly we were deceived the first time, is unfit to preside over anything.
+Anyone who got it wrong as many times as Mrs May - including seriously diminishing our police force (when she was Home Sec), misjudging the outcome of her own 'called' general election, failing to rally her party in the Brexit fiasco and refusing us a second referendum on the grounds that we had no idea of the huge implications of leaving Europe and how badly we were deceived the first time, was unfit to preside over anything.
 Worse than all that is the stupidity of dangerously hanging onto the coat tails of the USA & the erratic, untrustworthy and unstable Donald Trump.
 We should be closer to Europe not separated - we are not an all powerful empire any more.
-We should also be promoting ties to China, which is the emerging superpower and seeks trade with us.
+We should also be promoting ties to China, which is the emerging superpower and seeks to grow trade with us.

 * No-one seems to have anything in their bags to contribute to the reduction of the considerable austerity and poverty problems the country continues to face other than argument and rhetoric, including Jeremy Corbyn who may not have joined the 21st century yet!

 A sociopath is defined as a person who has a serious 'Antisocial Personality Disorder'.
 This disorder is characterised by a total disregard for the feelings of others, a lack of remorse or shame, manipulative behaviour, narcissism, egocentricity and the willingness to use and repeatedly lie to other people in order to achieve his or her goals.
 Sociopaths consider other people merely tools to be used and abused.
 Many of us know one - they are often successful and appear charismatic.
 This one separates little children from their mums & dads, promotes racism and sexism and puts the world at risk of war by unrelentingly alienating China, Russia, Iran, North Korea and others, destroying treaties, waging trade wars and making America the enemy of the world by pulling out of the Paris Climate Agreement.
 Really, there are no special relationships in Trump's world, not with the UK or anyone, just his ego.

 Source: BBC News.